Redeeming (Cashing) HH or H Bonds

 Note: If you inherit a bond through the death of the bond owner, see Death of a Savings bond Owner.

 What if my bond is still earning interest?

-HH Bonds earn interest for up to 20 years.
-HH Bond interest is paid every six months on the first day of the 6th and 12th month anniversaries of an HH bond 's issue date.
-To see in which months we pay interest on your HH bond: Rates and Terms for HH Bonds.
+HH bonds earn interest for up to 20 years.
+Interest is paid every six months.
+To see in which months we pay interest on your HH bond: see Rates and Terms for HH bonds.

-The people at your local bank or other financial institution cannot redeem your HH/H Bonds.
+Your local bank or other financial institution cannot redeem HH or H bonds.

 - sending the bonds, with your direct deposit instructions and any supporting documents (if needed), to the Treasury Retail Securities Site.

 If you are not listed as the owner or co-owner on the bond, you must show that you are entitled to redeem the bond.

 For instructions, please see publication PD P 0105, "Power of Attorney: United States Savings bonds & Notes."

 Will I get a form for my taxes?